FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Install-Kohya-LoRA-Web-UI-On-RunPod.md

-# Tutorial For How To Install Kohya LoRA- Web UI On RunPod
+# Tutorial For How To Install Kohya LoRA- Web UI On RunPod - updated 8 July 2023

 ## Tutorial link for this readme file : https://youtu.be/3uzCNrQao3o